rotger/windows-dev-docs/hub/dev-environment/javascript/vue-overview.md

 ## What makes Vue unique?

 Vue uses a model-view-viewmodel architecture.
 Evan You previously worked on AngularJS at Google and extracted parts of Angular to offer a more lightweight framework.
-Vue is in may ways similar to React, Angular, Ember, Knockout, etc. See the Vue documentation for a more [in-depth comparison](https://vuejs.org/v2/guide/comparison.html) to these other JavaScript frameworks.
+Vue is in many ways similar to React, Angular, Ember, Knockout, etc. See the Vue documentation for a more [in-depth comparison](https://vuejs.org/v2/guide/comparison.html) to these other JavaScript frameworks.

 ## What can you do with Vue?